kelu124/echomods/silent/Readme.md

 #### Getting a signal

-With a simple code on feather WICED, managed to get a 1.8 - 2Mhz signal ( [code is here](/silent/software/featherWICED/SimpleSignalGenerator.ino) ).
+With a simple code on feather WICED, managed to get a 1.8 - 2Mhz signal ( [code is here](/silent/software/featherWICED/SimpleSignalGenerator.ino) ) - and [worklog is here](/silent/2016-08-02.md).

 ![](/silent/software/featherWICED/SimpleSignalGenerator.png)